Khensanintulo911/stockifysa/replit.md

 This is a modern web-based inventory management system specifically designed for South African businesses to track products, manage stock levels, process sales, and generate reports.
 The application features South African Rand (ZAR) currency throughout and includes sample data with authentic South African products like biltong, rooibos tea, Springbok jerseys, and other local items.

 The system provides a comprehensive dashboard with real-time metrics, low stock alerts, and intuitive interfaces for product and sales management.
-It's built as a full-stack TypeScript application with a React frontend and Express backend, featuring a clean, responsive UI built with shadcn/ui components and Tailwind CSS.
+Built with Django (Python), HTML, Bootstrap CSS, and JavaScript with SQLite database - following the user's technology stack preferences.

 ## User Preferences